SeaQL/seaql.github.io/SeaORM/docs/04-generate-entity/02-entity-structure.md

 ## Active Model Behavior

-Handlers for different actions on an `ActiveModel`.
+Hooks for different actions on an `ActiveModel`.
 For example, you can perform custom validation logic or trigger side effects.
 Inside a transaction, you can even abort an action after it is done, preventing it from saving into the database.

 ```rust
 #[async_trait]